-On the accessory front, the X-T1 has an extra eye cup available.
-I tried a friend’s out and really does help cut out stray light while your composing.
+On the accessory front, the X-T1 has an extra eye cup available, the “EC-XT Long Eyecup”.→ I tried a friend’s and bought one for myself shortly after.
+It really does help cut out stray light while your composing.

 And finally, tethered shooting works on the X-T1, so far, it doesn’t on the X-Pro2.
 I imagine this one will be “fixed” in an firmware update.